Diego Mondino

-Diego Gustavo Mondino (born 14 November 1994) is an Argentine professional footballer who plays as a defender for Gimnasia y Esgrima.
+Diego Gustavo Mondino (born 14 November 1994) is an Argentine professional footballer who plays as a defender for Gimnasia Mendoza.

 Career

 Mondino made his debut in senior football at the age of seventeen with Sportivo Belgrano, appearing in two matches for the club in Torneo Argentino A. In 2013, Mondino joined Primera División side Atlético de Rafaela.
 However, he departed two years later after no appearances.
 Defensores de Belgrano of tier three subsequently signed Mondino.
 He scored his first goal in September 2015 against Juventud Unida Universitario.
 Further goals for them came versus General Belgrano, Agropecuario and Alvarado.
-Mondino moved to Gimnasia y Esgrima in August 2017.
+Mondino moved to Gimnasia Mendoza in August 2017.
 His first season, 2017–18, ended with promotion.

 He made his bow in professional football with Gimnasia y Esgrima, with the defender starting a Primera B Nacional fixture with Los Andes on 1 February 2019.